sensu/sensu-docs/content/sensu-core/1.7/reference/clients.md

 By default, registration events trigger the built-in deregistration extension.
 To enable deregistration events, set the client `deregister` flag to `true`.
 This will result in clients being immediately depopulated from the dashboard.
 If you require an external servide to be handle the deregistration event (and specify the event handler using the client [`deregistration` definition scope][48].

 _NOTE: When setting `"deregister": true`, the default behavior is for the respective client to be immediately depopulated from the dashboard.
-If you require that an external service be notified about the deregistration, we recommend using the_
+We recommend instead that users implement a handler inside of the "keepalive" scope, as this will deregister clients based on a keepalive exceeding a threshold.
+If you require that an external service be notified about the deregistration, we recommend using the  Chef, Puppet, or AWS/EC2 plugins for your respective version (Core, Enterprise) of Sensu._

 #### Proxy clients